petamoriken/float16/index.md

   ```
 </details>

-## Support
+## Support engines

-**This package only uses up to the ES2015 features**, so you should be able to use it without any problems.
+**This package only uses up to ES2015 features** and does not use environment-dependent features (except for `inspect/`), so you can use it without any problems.
 It works fine with [the current officially supported versions of Node.js](https://github.com/nodejs/Release).

-`Float16Array` implemented by the `Proxy` object, so IE11 is never supported.
+`Float16Array` implemented by the `Proxy`, so IE11 is never supported.

 ### Pre-transpiled JavaScript files (CommonJS, IIFE)